maritz/nohm/index.md

 ### Overview
 Nohm is an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping "Object-relational Mapping") for [redis](http://www.redis.io).

+### Basics
+There are some things you need to do before you can use nohm.
+If you just want to know how to actually use nohm models, skip to the next part [Models](#models).

-**Note:** Almost all code examples here assume that you've required nohm like this:
+**Note:** Almost all code examples here assume the following code:
 {% highlight js %}
   var nohm = require('nohm').Nohm;
   var redisClient = require('redis').createClient();
   nohm.setClient(redisClient);
 {% endhighlight %}
-### Basics
-There are some things you need to do before you can use nohm.
-If you just want to know how to actually use nohm models, skip to the next part [Models](#models).

 #### Prefix
 The first thing you should do is set a prefix for the redis keys.
 This should be unique on the redis database you're using since you may run into conflicts otherwise.